 The function of solar thermal energy is to take advantage of solar energy to obtain heat, to heat a fluid.
 Unlike photovoltaic solar energy whose function is to generate electricity.

-As solar collectors, those with flat plates, those with vacuum tubes and absorber collectors without protection or isolation are known.
-The flat (or flat plate) collection systems…
+Solar collectors are those with flat plates, evacuated tubes and absorber collectors without protection or isolation.
+The flat (or flat plate) collection…

 The Stirling engine was invented in 1816 by Robert Stirling, a Scottish priest.
 The goal was to get a less dangerous engine than the steam engine.